w3f/polkadot-wiki/docs/learn/learn-governance.md

 So how exactly does this ranking system work?

-To prevent a small group of participants from gaining effective control over the network this system will adhere to three main principles:
+To prevent a small group of participants from gaining effective control over the network, this system will adhere to three main principles:

 1. The Fellowship must never have hard power over the network: it cannot change the parameters, conduct rescues or move assets.
 Their only power in governance resides in the the ability to reduce the effective timeline on which a referendum takes place.
 2. The Fellowship weights those with a higher rank more in the aggregate opinion, however the weight should not be so high as to make a small number of higher members’ opinions be insurmountable when compared to a coherent opinion coming from lower-ranked membership.